lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 Using the analytic estimates of variance, how many pageviews total (across both groups) would you need to collect to adequately power the experiment?
 Use an alpha of 0.05 and a beta of 0.2.
 Make sure you have enough power for each metric.

-Here is an online calculator for sampel size: [A/B Testing Tools](https://www.evanmiller.org/ab-testing/sample-size.html)
+Here is an online calculator for sample size: [A/B Testing Tools](https://www.evanmiller.org/ab-testing/sample-size.html)

 1. Gross conversion